DRyanMiller/Overcoming-Echo-Chambers-in-Recommendation-Systems/README.md

 3. From the nearest cluster to the user’s cluster, a random selection of items is recommended to the user.
 4. Step three can be repeated for the k nearest clusters.
 In such a case, the proportion of total recommendations selected from a cluster is weighted by the cluster’s distance from the user’s cluster.
 (For example, for k=3 and a total of 10 recommendations, 5 recommendations may be selected from the nearest cluster, 3 from the second nearest, and 2 from the third nearest.)

 The project utilizes the MovieLens dataset (Harper & Konstan, 2015).
-The MovieLens dataset is an open source data set containing 20,000,263 user ratings for 27,278 movies.
+The [MovieLens](https://grouplens.org/datasets/movielens/) dataset is an open source data set containing 27,753,444 movie ratings from 283,228 users for 58,098 movies.
+The ratings are on a scale from 0.5 to 5 in increments of 0.5.
+The files include data from
+January 09, 1995 and September 26, 2018.

+Users were selected at random for inclusion.
+All selected users had rated at least 1 movies.
+No demographic information is included.
+Each user is represented by an id, and no other information is provided.

 ==============================